arkeologen159/arkeo-doj/arkeo-doj/README.md

 - Legislations : Penal code and other legislations can be modified here directly and sent back to pd (will be wired up at some point)
 - Management : Justice management system (Justice finances, roster management etc)
 - Finances : player bank accounts, transactions etc will be here.
 Can be viewed only when warrants are approved, exported and sent to pd.

-(Once everything is done, will most likely refactor everything)